Nocte-/hexanoise/README.md

 =========

 This is a library for generating 2D coherent noise.
-It compiles a noise definition script to either OpenCL or a simple interpreter.
+It compiles a noise definition script to OpenCL, or it can run it through a simple interpreter in case no OpenCL device is available.
 A compiled script can then generate noise for a given area and resolution.

 The Hexahedra Noise Definition Language is a functional language that supports higher-order functions, lambdas, global variables, and named functions.
-Here are a some examples:
+Here are some quick examples:

     scale(100):fractal(perlin:abs,2)